Tyrn/wei/the-insider-en.typ

      "Have you seen nothing at all?"

-     "Well, I saw  cards in the hotel hall," Bemish said, "and I also saw  a warning there - don't eat fried river calamari on the market if the calamari are from the left river, where the leather processing plant "flows" to."
+     "Well, I saw  cards in the hotel hall," Bemish said, "and I also saw  a warning there---don't eat fried river calamari on the market if the calamari are from the left river, where the leather processing plant "flows" to."

      "Got you," Kissur said, "let's go then."